kant/DactyloLibre-CsharpVersion/README.md

 ### What about it
-DactyloLibre ist usable However, it is its first time testing version, I'm open for advices, improvement, suggestions. evaluation. etc..
+DactyloLibre is easy to use however, it is in its first version.
+I'm open for advice, suggestions on how to improve this program, evaluations, etc..

 #### Demo
 This picture is only a demo, this is not necessary the currenct code source